 So, is there a better method?
-We wondered what would happen if, instead of just focusing on the demographics or even psychographics of who is shopping, we focused on what’s in consumers’ minds when they are looking for something at a specific point in time.
+We wondered what would happen if, instead of just focusing on the demographics or even psychographics of who is shopping, we concentrate on what’s in consumers’ minds when they are looking for something at a specific point in time.
 Might consumer mindsets be the key to a more successful communication strategy?
-After all, it’s these mindsets that cause people to shop a particular way at a particular moment.
-For example, a successful executive who likes to decide which little luxuries she is going to treat herself to after a hard day’s work might suddenly go into ‘housewife mode’ on Saturdays when wheeling her trolley around the supermarket with her children, or decide to buy a month’s supply of toilet tissue via the internet because it’s on special offer.
+After all, it’s these mindsets that cause people to shop a particular way at a specific moment.
+For example, a successful executive who likes to decide which little luxuries she is going to treat herself to after a tough working day might suddenly go into ‘housewife mode’ on Saturdays when wheeling her trolley around the supermarket with her children, or decide to buy a month’s supply of toilet tissue via the internet because it’s a special offer.
 It all depends on an individual’s mindset at a particular moment.
 In other words, context and timing are key.
-This raises the intriguing question of how to capture different mindsets at key decision-making moments.
+This raises the intriguing question of how to capture different mindsets at crucial decision-making moments.

 What’s in a Mindset?

-A mindset represents the way in which consumers approach their purchasing decisions.
-Each consumer may have several different main mindsets that influence how and when they buy different categories of groceries, and most consumers don’t have only one motivation for buying the range of items they choose.
+A mindset represents how consumers approach their purchasing decisions.
+Each consumer may have several different primary mindsets that influence how and when they buy different categories of groceries, and most consumers don’t have only one motivation for purchasing the range of items they choose.
 For instance, when buying fish and meat, a person might consider quality as the most decisive factor, while being perfectly happy with the budget version of items such as crackers.
 In fact, the decision-making process is more dependent upon the mindset than upon the person making the decision.
-Grouping people according to their mindsets can therefore be highly illuminating when you want to shine a light on the wide variation in the frequency of shop visits, the different number of SKUs purchased per visit, and the decisions that are made in different phases of the shopper journey.
+Grouping people according to their mindsets can, therefore, be highly illuminating when you want to shine a light on the wide variation in the frequency of shop visits, the different number of SKUs purchased per visit and the decisions that are made in different phases of the shopper journey.

 Five Key Mindsets